| Title: | Quantitative features for mass spectrometry data |

 values by either ignoring or propagating them.
 This is often

-argument, that can be passed with
+done with an na.rm argument, that can be passed with

-... will ignore NA
+... will ignore NA values with na.rm = TRUE, as illustrated

 below.

-Missing values will result in an error when using medpolish
+Missing values will result in an error when using medpolish,

-is used.
+unless na.rm = TRUE is used.
 Note that this option relies on

 implicit assumptions and/or performes an implicit imputation: